-A city with high community participation articipation Priority Action Progress Status Advocate for increased employment opportunities, particularly for vulnerable community groups Deliver initiatives which enhance the employment capability of young people During 2020-21 Youth and Family Services have promoted volunteering as a pathway to improve work readimess and employability.
+A city with high community participation articipation Priority Action Progress Status Advocate for increased employment opportunities, particularly for vulnerable community groups Deliver initiatives which enhance the employment capability of young people During 2020-21 Youth and Family Services have promoted volunteering as a pathway to improve work readiness and employability.
 31 young people were engaged in the IMPACT youth volunteering programs to gain hands-on experience.
-Two social media campaigns were delivered, reaching 4150 people. • Increase community participation in physical activity through our leisure, recreation and sports services Develop and deliver a program of festivals and events across the City that are accessible and inclusive, financially and environmentally sustainable and contribute to the creativity and vibrancy of Greater Dandenong The last year was one of massive disruption to events due to COVID-19 restrictions.
-Despite the unprecedented disruption, Council's program of festivals and events was delivered as scheduled wherever it was possible to do so.
-Two of Council's most high-density events - Springvale Snow Fest and New Year's Eve - were not able to proceed.
-Poor weather disrupted Keyborough's Big Picnic on the day of the event, which was also not able to proceed.
-Council has however successfully delivered online versions of three events, the Greater Dandenong Children's Festival, The Big Day In (formerly the Little Day Out) and the Greater Dandenong Carols concert.
-Council also delivered two in-person events this year, the Open Air Cinema series which received a record 100 per cent satisfaction rating from the public and the Australia Day celebrations.
+Two social media campaigns were delivered, reaching 4150 people.
+Increase community participation in physical activity through our leisure, recreation and sports services Develop and deliver a program of festivals and events across the City that are accessible and inclusive, financially and environmentally sustainable and contribute to the creativity and vibrancy of Greater Dandenong The last year was one of massive disruption to events due to COVID-19 restrictions.
+Despite the unprecedented disruption, Council's program of festivals and events was delivered as scheduled most high-density events - Springvale Snow Fest and New Year's Eve - were not able to proceed.
+Poor weather disrupted Keysborough's Big Picnic on the day of the event, which was also not able to proceed.
+Council has however successfully delivered and new the events, which was also not able to proceed.
+Council has however successfully delivered online versions of three events, the Greater Dandenong Children's Festival, The Big Day In (formerly the Little Day Out) and the Greater Dandenong Carlois concert.
+Council also delivered two in-person events this year, the Open Air Clinema series which received a record 100 per cent astifications.